pycontribs/pyrax/docs/cloud_servers.md

 	server = cs.servers.create("meta_server", ubuid, flavor_512.id,
 			meta=meta, files=files)

 Run that code, and then wait for the server to finish building.
-When it does, use the admin password to ssh into the server, and then do a directory listing of /root.
-You should see a file named 'testfile'; run `cat testfile` to verify that the content of the file matches what we had in the script.
+When it does, use the admin password to ssh into the server, and then do a directory listing of the home root directory (`ls /root`).
+You should see a file named `testfile`; run `cat testfile` to verify that the content of the file matches what you had in the script.

-Disconnect from the server, and then use the server's ID to get a server object.
-Check its 'metadata' attribute to verify that it contains the same key/value pairs we specified.
+Disconnect from the server, and then use the server's ID to get a `Server` object.
+Check its `metadata` attribute to verify that it contains the same key/value pairs you specified.

 ## Deleting a Server
 Finally, when you are done with a server, you can easily delete it:

 	server.delete()

 Note that the server isn't deleted immediately (though it usually does happen pretty quickly).
-If you try refreshing your server object just after calling delete(), the call will probably succeed.
+If you try refreshing your server object just after calling `delete()`, the call will probably succeed.
 But trying again a few seconds later will result in a `NotFound` exception being raised.

 ## Deleting All Servers
-Since each server object has a delete() method, it's simple to delete all the servers that you've created:
+Since each `Server` object has a `delete()` method, it is simple to delete all the servers that you've created:

 	for server in cs.servers.list():
 		server.delete()

-## Create an Image of a Server
+## Creating an Image of a Server
-If you have a Server object and want to create an image of that server, you can call its `create_image()` method, passing in the name of the image to create, along with any optional metadata for the image.
+If you have a `Server` object and want to create an image of that server, you can call its `create_image()` method, passing in the name of the image to create, along with any optional metadata for the image.

 	cs = pyrax.cloudservers
 	server = cs.get(id_of_server)
 	server.create_image("my_image_name")

-Another option is to use call create_image() directly on the module, passing in either the name of ID of the server from which you want to create the image, along with the image name and optional metadata.
+Another option is to use call `pyrax.servers.create_image()`, passing in either the name of ID of the server from which you want to create the image, along with the image name and optional metadata.

 	cs = pyrax.cloudservers
 	cs.servers.create_image("my_awesome_server", "my_image_name")

 ## Resizing a Server
 Resizing a server is the process of changing the amount of resources allocated to the server.
-In Cloud Servers terms, it means changing the Flavor of the server: i.e., changing the RAM and disk space allocated to that server.
+In Cloud Servers terms, it means changing the Flavor of the server: that is, changing the RAM and disk space allocated to that server.

 Resizing is a multi-step process.
-First, determine the desired Flavor to which the server is to be resized.
-Then call the `resize()` method on the server, passing in the new flavor.
+First, determine the desired `Flavor` to which the server is to be resized.
+Then call the `resize()` method on the server, passing in the ID of the desired `Flavor`.
 The server's status will then be set to "RESIZE".

 	cs = pyrax.cloudservers
 	server = cs.get(id_of_server)
 	server.resize(new_flavor_ID)

 On the host, a new server instance with the new flavor size will be created based on your existing server.
-When it is ready, the ID, name, networking, etc., for the current server instance will be transferred to the new instance.
+When it is ready, the ID, name, networking, and so forth for the current server instance will be transferred to the new instance.
 At that point, `get(ID)` will return the new instance, and it will have a status of "CONFIRM_RESIZE".
-At this point you will need to determine if the resize was successful, and that the server is functioning properly.
-If so, call:
+Now you will need to determine if the resize was successful, and that the server is functioning properly.
+If all is well, call:

 	server.confirm_resize()

 and the old instance will be deleted, and the new server's status will be set to "ACTIVE".
-If, however, there are any problems with the new server, call:
+However, if there are any problems with the new server, call:

 	server.revert_resize()

-and the original server will be restored, and the resized version will be deleted.
+to restore the original server, and delete the resized version.